 A display’s ability to produce deep, dark blacks is arguably the most important factor in achieving excellent picture quality.
 Deeper blacks allow for higher contrast and richer colors (among other things) and, thus, a more realistic and dazzling image.
 When it comes to black levels, OLED reigns as the undisputed champion.

 LED TVs rely on LED backlights shining behind an LCD panel.
-Even with advanced dimming technology that dims LEDs that don’t need to be on at full blast, LED TVs have historically struggled to produce dark blacks, and can suffer from an effect called “light bleed,” where lighter sections of the screen create a haze or bloom in adjacent darker areas.
+Even with advanced dimming technology, which selectively dims LEDs that don’t need to be on at full blast, LED TVs have historically struggled to produce dark blacks, and can suffer from an effect called “light bleed,” where lighter sections of the screen create a haze or bloom in adjacent darker areas.
 Even on the most advanced LED models, these are inevitable issues.

-LED/LCD improvements aside, OLED TVs suffer from none of those problems.
+OLED TVs suffer from none of those problems.
 If an OLED pixel isn’t getting electricity, it doesn’t produce any light and is, therefore, totally black.
 Sounds like an obvious choice to us.

-LG says you’d have to watch its OLED TVs 5 hours a day for 54 years before they reached 50-percent brightness.
-Whether that’s true remains to be seen, as OLED TVs have only been out in the wild for a little over three years.
-For that reason and that reason only we’ll award this category to LED/LCD based solely on its proven track record.
+LG says you’d have to watch its OLED TVs 5 hours a day for 54 years before they fell to 50-percent brightness.
+Whether that’s true remains to be seen, as OLED TVs have only been out in the wild since 2013.
+For that reason and that reason only we’ll award this category to LED/LCD.
+It pays to have a proven track record.

 Winner (for now) LED/LCD

-We include the section begrudgingly, both because burn-in is a misnomer (that’s just an aggravation) and, for most folks, the effect will not be an issue.
+We include this section begrudgingly, both because burn-in is a misnomer (that’s just an aggravation) and, for most folks, the effect will not be an issue.

-The effect we’ve come to know as burn-in stems from the days of the boxy CRT TV, when prolonged display of a static image would cause that image to to appear to “burn” into the screen.
-But what was actually happening was the phosphors that coated the back of the TV screen would glow for extended periods of time without any rest, causing the phosphors to wear out and resulting in the appearance of a burned-in image.
+The effect we’ve come to know as burn-in stems from the days of the boxy CRT TV, when prolonged display of a static image would cause that image to appear to “burn” into the screen.
+What was actually happening was the phosphors that coated the back of the TV screen would glow for extended periods of time without any rest, causing the phosphors to wear out and create the appearance of a burned-in image.
 We think this should be called “burn out.”
 But … whatever.

 The same issue is at play with plasma and OLED TVs because the compounds that light up can degrade over time.
 If you burn a pixel long and hard enough, you will cause it to dim prematurely and ahead of the rest of the pixels, creating a dark impression.
-However, in reality, this is not very likely to cause a problem for anyone.
-You’d have to abuse the TV intentionally in order to get it to happen.
-Even the “bug” (or, logo graphic) that certain channels use disappears often enough or is made clear so as to avoid causing burn-in.
+However, in reality, this is not very likely to cause a problem for anyone — you’d have to abuse the TV intentionally in order to get it to happen.
+Even the “bug” (logo graphic) that certain channels use disappears often enough or is made clear so as to avoid causing burn-in issues.
 You’d have to watch ESPN all day every day (for many days) at the brightest possible setting to cause a problem, and even then it still isn’t very likely.

-But, the potential is there, and it should be noted.
-Since LED/LCD TVs aren’t susceptible to burn-in, they win this fight on another technicality.
+That said, the potential is there, and it should be noted.
+Since LED/LCD TVs aren’t susceptible to burn-in, they win this fight by technicality.

-OLED panels are extremely thin and they require no backlight.
-As such, OLED TV’s tend to be lighter than LED/LCD TVs and considerably thinner.
+OLED panels are extremely thin and require no backlight.
+As such, OLED TV’s tend to be lighter in weight than LED/LCD TVs and considerably thinner.
 They also require less power, making them more efficient.

 We have a winner!

 In terms of picture quality, OLED still beats LED/LCD, even though the latter technology has seen many improvements of late.
 OLED is also lighter, thinner, uses less energy, offers the best viewing angle by far, and, though still a little more expensive, has come down in price considerably.
 What once was a difficult decision has become a much easier one: OLED is the superior TV technology today.
-If this article were about value alone, LED/LCD would still win, but OLED has come a long way in a short time and now deserves the crown.
+If this article were about value alone, LED/LCD would still win, but OLED has come a long way in a short time and deserves the crown for its achievements.